 Goodwill is recorded as a result of business combinations undertaken by the Company when the purchase price exceeds the fair value of the net tangible assets and separately identifiable intangible assets acquired.
 We test goodwill for impairment on an annual basis on July 1st and on an interim basis when certain events and circumstances exist.
 The test for impairment is performed at the reporting unit level.
-When testing goodwill for impairment, we first assess qualitative factors to determine whether it is necessary to perform the quantitative goodwill impairment test; however, on a periodic basis, we may elect to bypass the qualitative assessment and proceed directly to the quantitative test.
+When testing goodwill for impairment, we first assess qualitative factors to determine whether it is necessary to perform the quantitative test for impairment test; however, on a periodic basis, we may elect to bypass the qualitative assessment and proceed directly to the quantitative test.
 When performing the quantitative test for impairment, we use the income approach to estimate the fair value of each reporting unit.
 Under the income approach, we estimate the fair value of each reporting unit based on the present value of estimated future cash flows.
-Estimating discounted future cash flows requires significant management judgment including in estimating forecasted future cash flows and determining both discount rates and terminal growth rates.
-Forecasted future cash flows are estimated based on a combination of historical experience and assumptions regarding the future growth and profitability of each reporting unit.
+Estimating discounted future cash flows requires significant management judgment including in estimating forecasted future cash flows are estimated based on a combination of historical experience and assumptions regarding the future growth and profitability of each reporting unit.
 Discount rates are selected based on discount rates of similar public companies to the reporting unit being valued and terminal growth rates are selected based on consideration of growth rates used during the reporting unit's forecast period in combination with economic conditions.
-These assumptions require management's judgment and changes to these estimates or assumptions could materially affect the determination of the reporting unit's fair value.
-Any impairment is measured as the difference between the carrying amount and its fair value.
-Based on our qualitative assessment for 2023, we determined that it was not more likely than not that the fair value of the company's reporting units is less than their respective carrying values and no impairments were recorded.
-See Note 1, "Introduction and Basis of Presentation" and Note 9, "Goodwill and Intangible Assets, Net" of the Notes to the Consolidated Financial Statements included herein for additional information on goodwill.
+These assumptions require management's judgment and changes to these or assumptions could materially affect the determined that it was not more likely than not that the fair value of the company's reporting units is less than their respective carrying values and no impairment seven assessment for 2023, we determined that it was not more likely than not that the fair value of the company's reporting units is less than their respective carrying values and no impairments were recorded.
+See Note 1, "Introd